 - Lack of transparency: Claims of help without real certification.

-- Equipment issues: Finding information about the availability of monoskis or handbikes is nearly impossible online.
+- Equipment issues: Finding information about the availability of monoskis, sit-skis, handbikes, or other adaptive equipment is nearly impossible online.

 - Communication barriers: Difficulty finding an instructor fluent in sign language.